FAQs About Car Accidents

 Every case is unique and there is no definitive means to determine the amount of a settlement for each individual case.
 The amount will vary depending on the severity of the injuries and damages.

 A just settlement will include medical treatment costs, repair to damaged property, and may include compensation for pain and suffering, as well as time out of work due to crash-related injuries.
-Working with the experienced team of J. Gonzalez Law Firm will help you to obtain a fair settlement offer.
+Working with the experienced team of J. Gonzalez Injury Attorneys will help you to obtain a fair settlement offer.

 I didn’t feel any pain after the accident and refused medical attention.
 It’s been a few days and now I am in pain.
 What can I do?